Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 ## Instructions for reviewers

 - **Error messages** - Make sure the passwordIsValid function throws the relevant error messages and should match the 7 conditions above.
-The error messages can all be used in an object and be called in your tests and functions.
+Use a seperate file for your error messages.

 - **Count conditions and what to return** - For passwordStrength function, if condition 1 and 2 is not met and all the other conditions are met then the function should return Invalid. e.g. if I pass in `P@ssw 12` then the function should return Invalid cause condition 2 is not met `password should be longer than 8 characters`.